OuthBack/nextjs-magnifier/README.md

-# Getting Started with Create React App
+# Getting Started with Next.js Magnifier

-## OBS:
+## Observation:

 The project compile, but I get React Hooks Error.
+I already try to use Webpack, Babel and Rollup and got the same error.
-I believe is because the React from NextJs and the React from this project comflicted
+I believe is because the React from NextJs and the React from this project comflicted.
+To avoid this error I just made available the component without transpile.

 ## How to Install